EchterAlsFake/Porn_Fetch/README/ISSUES.md

 # 1.8

 1) OS Error    : This error happens, because Windows can not handle ./ as a path.
 This error will be fixed tonight!

+# 1.9

+1) Connection Error : This error happens, because you got blocked by PornHub because you made to many requests.
+The only solution is to wait or to change your IP address.
+I sadly can not do anything about this.